 No more than a total of two tables and figures

-For papers submitted after January 15, 2018, an article processing charge of USD250 per accepted manuscript will be imposed, payable on acceptance.
-The corresponding author of the manuscript is responsible for arranging the payment to Nutrition Society of Malaysia.
+For papers submitted after January 15, 2018, an article processing charge of RM 1000 (Malaysia author) or USD250 (international author) per accepted manuscript will be imposed, payable on acceptance.
+The corresponding author of the manuscript is responsible for arranging the payment to Nutrition Society of Malaysia (NSM).
+Please note that the USD 250 article processing charge does not cover bank charges and that all bank charges (if any) are to be borne by the author.
+Please add the required bank charges (if applicable) when performing the bank transfer.
+We seek your understanding that NSM is not able to waive the APC of any author.